All posts

 How Long Does It Take to Receive Form 6166?

-Processing times for Form 8802 and issuance of Form 6166 vary depending on IRS workload, time of year, and the completeness of the application.
+Processing timelines can vary, so it’s helpful to understand Form 6166 processing time before submitting an application.
+Issuance of Form 6166 can vary depending on IRS workload, time of year, and the completeness of the application.
 In general, processing may take several weeks from the date the IRS receives the application.

 Applications that are incomplete or require additional review may take longer to process.